hizliemre/redisworkcore/README.md

       using (var context = new SimpleContext(options))
       {
-        // you should remove this method after ran one time. context.BuildIndex();
+        // you should remove this method after ran one time. (this is like "add migration" thing)
+        // and this method removing all your documents and creating indexes. context.BuildIndex();

         var person = new Person